Fifth Crusade: Saint Francis in Egypt

-The Siege of Damietta
+Siege of Damietta

 With the negotiations with the Crusaders stalled and Damietta isolated, on 3 November 1219 al-Kamil sent a resupply convoy through the sector manned by the troops of the Frenchman Hervé IV of Donzy.
 The Egyptians were by and large stopped, some getting through to the city, resulting in the expulsion of Hervé.
 The intrusion energized the Crusaders with a unity of purpose.

 On 5 November 1219, suspecting the city had been vacated, the Crusaders entered Damietta and found it abandoned, filled with the dead and with most of the remaining citizens ill.
 Seeing the Christian banners flying over the city, al-Kamil moved his host from Fariskur downriver to Mansurah.
 Survivors in the city were either sent into slavery or held as hostage to trade for Christian prisoners.

 The fortifications of Damietta were essentially undamaged, and the victorious Crusaders claimed much booty.
 By 23 November 1219, they had captured the neighboring city of Tinnis, on the Tanitic mouth of the Nile, providing access to the food sources of Lake Manzala.

 As usual, there was partisan struggles as to the rule of the city, secular or ecclesiastic.
 At some point, John of Brienne had enough, equipping three ships for departure.
 Pelagius relented, allowing John to lead Damietta pending a decision by the pope.
 Nevertheless, the Italians, feeling deprived of booty, took arms against the French and expelled them from the city.
 Not until 2 February 1220 did the situation stabilize, with a formal ceremony conducted to celebrate the Christian victory.
 John soon departed for the Holy Land, either piqued at Pelagius or to stake his claim to Armenia.
 Either way, Honorius III soon decided Damietta's fate in favour of his legate Pelagius.

 Among the casualties of the campaign for Damietta were Oliver, son of John Lackland, Milo IV of Puiset and his son Walter, and Hugh IX of Lusignan.
 Templar Guillaume de Chartres died of the plague before the siege began.